-The BuckEV2 is based on a 2010 Polaris IQ Shift chassis (Figure 1).
+The BuckEV2 is based on a 2010 Polaris IQ Shift chassis (Figure 20).
 The chassis allows for easy access to the entire engine bay through the hood and two removable side panels.
 The side panels open up to two large bays well suited for mounting electrical components.
-This chassis also utilizes an innovative seat mounting system which made it easy to remove and modify enabling the custom seat to be easily installed.
-With the full weight of the battery pack mounted over the rear suspension and the weight of the electric motor and other electrical components in front, the shocks needed to be very rigid and durable.
+This chassis also utilizes an innovative seat mounting system which makes the seat easy to remove and modify, enabling it to be easily installed.

+With the full weight of the battery pack mounted over the rear suspension and the weight of the electric motor and other electrical components in front the shocks needed to be very rigid and durable.

-The IQ Shift chassis is equipped with Polaris's top of the line suspension package.
+The IQ chassis is equipped with Polaris's top of the line suspension package.
 The rear shocks are produced by Fox and give the sled a rear travel of 35.3 cm (13.9 in).
 The main rear shock is the fully adjustable model to allow for desired tuning of the ride.
-The front shocks are Walker Evans compression-adjustable models and give the machine a front travel of 25.4 cm (10 in).
+The front shocks are Walker Evans compression- adjustable models and give the machine a front travel of 25.4 cm (10 in).
 This package gives the Shift a fully tunable suspension which greatly increases the handling capabilities and allows for the team to properly calibrate the suspension for the additional weight being placed in the rear of the chassis.

-Figure 18.
-The IQ Shift chassis provides excellent handling for all types of rider over a variety of terrain.
+Figure 20 The IQ Shift chassis provides excellent handling for all types of rider over a variety of terrain.

 For rider protection and to prevent slipping, the chassis has wide running boards with an integrated traction surface.
-Finally, the IQ chassis is equipped with Accu-Track 2 skis, featuring an extra-deep keel and dual carbide runners, to maximize control and turning ability over hard pack and icy surfaces.